MicrosoftDocs/visualstudio-docs/docs/ide/file-nesting-solution-explorer.md

 ### The addedExtension provider

 This provider nests files with an additional extension under the file without an additional extension.
 The additional extension can only appear at the end of the full filename.

 Consider the following example:

 ![addedExtension example rules](media/filenesting_addedextension.png) ![addedExtension example effect](media/filenesting_addedextension_effect.png)

 * *file.html.css* is nested under *file.html* because of the **addedExtension** rule

+> [!NOTE]
+> - If you don't specify any specific file extensions for the `addedExtension` rule, it applies to all file extensions.
+That is, any file with the same name and extension as another file plus an additional extension on the end is nested under the other file.
+> - You cannot limit the effect of this provider to just specific file extensions.

 ### The pathSegment provider